ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 * Speakers
 * Hard drive

-Internal devices are responsible for processing data, i.e. for programs execution.
+Internal devices are responsible for processing data, i.e. for executing programs.
 These are internal devices:

 * [**Central Processing Unit**](https://en.wikipedia.org/wiki/Central_processing_unit) (CPU)
 * [**Random-Access Memory**](https://en.wikipedia.org/wiki/Random-access_memory) (RAM)
 * [**Video Card**](https://en.wikipedia.org/wiki/Video_card) (graphics processing unit or GPU).

-The OS provides access to computer resources (hardware).
-At the same time, the OS has its own software resources for sharing with user's applications.
-Do you remember the copied code for supporting devices from the first generation of OSes?
-This code has become a service program.
-Later, it has transformed into the system libraries (see Figure 1-4).
+The OS provides access to the computer's hardware.
+At the same time, the OS has something besides the hardware management to share with user's applications.
+The system libraries have grown from the program modules to serve the devices.
+However, some libraries of modern OSes provide complex algorithms for processing data.
+Let's consider an example.

-Some system libraries serve the devices.
-Other system libraries process data using a complex algorithm.
-There is an example: the Windows component called [**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI).
-It provides an interface for manipulating graphic objects.
-Using GDI, developers create a user interface for their applications.
-All software resources of OS are already installed on your computer.
-You just need knowledge of how to use them.
-Besides, the OS also provides access to third-party algorithms or libraries.
+There is the Windows OS component called [**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI).
+It provides algorithms for manipulating graphic objects.
+GDI allows you to create a user interface for your application with minimal efforts.
+Then you can use the monitor to display this interface.

+The system libraries with useful algorithms (like GDI) are software resources of the OS.
+These resources are already installed on your computer.
+You just need to know how to use them.
+Besides that, the OS also provides access to third-party libraries and their algorithms.
+You can install these libraries separately and use them in your applications.

 The OS manages hardware and software resources.
 Also, it organizes the joint work of running programs.
 The OS performs several non-trivial tasks to launch an application.
 Then the OS tracks its work.
 If the application violates some agreements (like memory usage), the OS terminates it.
-We will consider the process of launching and executing the program in the next section.
+We will consider launching and executing the program in detail in the next section.

 If the OS is multi-user, it controls access to the data.
 It is an important security feature.
 Thanks to such control, each user can access his own files only.
+Therefore, they can work with the same computer safely.

-Let's summarize.
-The OS has the following features:
+Here is the summary.
+The modern OS has all following features:

-1. It provides and arranges access to hardware resources of the computer.
+1. It provides and manages access to hardware resources of the computer.

 2. It provides its own software resources.